How to Start an LLC in Hawaii

 Use the BOI E-Filing System to complete the BOI Report online.
 There’s no charge to file.

 Yes.
-If any information you listed on the BOI Report changes, such as the LLC’s name or business address, you’ll have to file an updated report within 30 days.
+If any information you listed on the BOI Report changes, such as the LLC’s name or business address, you’re asked to file an updated report within 30 days.
 It’s free to update your report.

 Yes, there are 23 classes of exemption from the BOI Report, including: